POSYDON-code/POSYDON/docs/_source/user-guides/web-application.rst

 The web application offers the following features:

-- **Population Synthesis**: Run your own population synthesis model through your broseware without the need to have access to an HPC facility or installing POSYDON on your laptop.
+- **Population Synthesis**: Run your own population synthesis model through your browser without the need to have access to an HPC facility or installing POSYDON on your laptop.

 - **Model Selection**: Choose from different model assumptions and instantly select the model you want to run.